NethermindEth/Forta-Agents/Umee-Bots/Lending-Pool-Reentrancy/README.md

   - Severity is always set to "High"
   - Type is always set to "Exploit"
   - Metadata contains:
-    - initialCall: The function that results in a reentrant call
+    - initialCall: The function that results in a reentrant call.
+Can also be `"(call)"` or `"(unknown)"` if the selector is, respectively, "0x" or not present in the LendingPool ABI.
-    - reentrantCall: The function from the first blacklisted reentrant call that results from the initial call to `initialCallSelector`
+    - reentrantCall: The function from the first blacklisted reentrant call that results from the initial call to `initialCallSelector`.
+Can also be `"(call)"` or `"(unknown)"`, respectively, if the selector is "0x" or not present in the LendingPool ABI.

 ## Test Data